Sweeping new order will limit refugees, Trump says he “won’t take chances” on safety | John Hawkins' Right Wing News

 “Right now, the FBI has over 1,000 [terrorism] investigations going on … and these are people that we let in, we don’t need this.
 Some people have come in with evil intentions.
 Most haven’t, I guess, but we can’t take chances.”

-The order is expected to be signed over the weekend, and could reportedly stop the United States’ broader refugee program for 120 days and prohibit citizens of Iran, Iraq, Libya, Somalia, Sudan, Syria or Yemen from obtaining U.S. visas for at least he following 30.
+The order is expected to be signed over the weekend and could reportedly stop the United States’ broader refugee program for 120 days and prohibit citizens of Iran, Iraq, Libya, Somalia, Sudan, Syria or Yemen from obtaining U.S. visas for at least the following 30 days.

 Trump asked an important question: